abinjawed/Neato-Clipboard/README.md

 # Neato-Clipboard
 Neato! is a clipboard that stores frequently used lines of text, which can be copied on click and pasted as desired to any text field.

 Also, for record-keeping purposes, each on-click activity is logged into the console.

-**NOTE Please see further information under Data**
+**NOTE: Please see further information regarding on-click activities under Data**

 ### Install